 7. Take a sightseeing stroll around Töölönlahti Bay

 The peaceful urban park area around Töölönlahti Bay is a true oasis in Helsinki city centre.
-A 3,5 km long paved pathway runs around Töölönlahti Bay and provides stunning views over the shimmering blue waters with swans and geese gliding around.
+A 2,5 km long paved pathway runs around Töölönlahti Bay and provides stunning views over the shimmering blue waters with swans and geese gliding around.
 Helsinki’s famous landmarks such as Helsinki Music Centre, Finlandia Hall, Opera House and Olympic Stadium are all located by Töölönlahti Bay.
+More about sightseeing around Töölönlahti Bay here.

 8. Step into another world on Lammassaari Island